1.24. Provisions, contingent liabilities and contingent assets:

 Where collateral has been obtained in the event of default, the Company does not, ordinarily, use such assets for its own operations and they are usually sold and off set against the outstanding loan assets.

-Concentration of exposure
+Concentration of exposure:

 Concentrations of credit risk arise when a number of counterparties or exposures have comparable economic characteristics, or such counterparties are engaged in similar activities or operate in the same geographical areas or industry sectors so that their collective ability to meet contractual obligations is uniformly affected by changes in economic, political or other conditions.
-The Company has established a diversified borrower base and as at March 31, 2024.
+The Company has established a diversified borrower base as at March 31, 2026.
 The Company has put in place a framework of Risk Limits, which are monitored on a quarterly basis to ensure that the overall portfolio is steered within the approved limits to minimize concentration risk.
 The Risk Limits cover risk of concentration to a particular geography, industry, Company/ borrower or revenue counterparty of the borrowers etc. as are relevant to the respective product.

-Market Risk Management
+Market Risk Management:

 Liquidity Risk: